Environmental issues in Azerbaijan

 Like most former republics of the Soviet Union, Azerbaijan experienced rapid economic development which has led to an increasingly negative impact on the environment, including the inefficient usage of natural resources.
-The government of Azerbaijan has aimed to increase environmental protection and ensure rational utilization of natural resources, and has introduced a number of important laws, legal documents and state programs in order to improve the ecological situation in the country.
+The government of Azerbaijan has aimed to increase environmental protection and ensure rational utilization of natural resources, and has introduced a number of important laws, legal documents and state programs to improve the ecological situation in the country.
 However, these precautionary laws have not been as effective as they were meant to be.
 Transparency has been a consistent issue in Azerbaijan, as NGOs who are given legal authority to collect data from the oil refineries are often blocked or dismissed, and their information is gathered unofficially.
 Domestic oil producers have often evaded the regulations, and have not prevented oil leaks into the Caspian Sea.
-In the next 30 years, Azerbaijan will produce more oil than it produced during the last century, and currently there is little coordination or environmental precaution in the oil drilling operations.
+In the next 30 years, Azerbaijan will produce more oil than it produced during the 20th century, and currently there is little coordination or environmental precaution in the oil drilling operations.
 There is also a lack of communication with neighboring countries bordering the Caspian Sea.

+The Absheron Peninsula, which meets the Caspian Sea and where the capital Baku is located, is the ecologically most devastated area in the world due to oil spills and widespread use of toxic agrochemicals, including DDT.

 Health effects

 The most severe forms of pollution are the following: dumped petroleum during the Soviet Period, discharge of sewage, depleted stocks of sturgeon, severe air pollution, and heavy use of pesticides and fertilizers.
 Many of the locals are constantly exposed to the contaminants, and they have accepted to live in it.
-Some even comment on the beauty of the ocean with the layer of oil that glisten on the top.
+Some even comment on the beauty of the ocean with the layer of oil that glistens on the top.
 Unfortunately, the smell and the ramifications of constant exposure to harmful vapors are a concern to the local health, particularly the coastline of Azerbaijan.
 The ramifications of petrol-fueled industries are the following health concerns: harms to the pulmonary, digestive, circulatory, and immune systems.
 In the worst cases, genetic mutations can occur.
-Groundwater is also affected by the oil spills causing cancers and bacterial diseases like cholera and hepatitis.
+Groundwater is also affected by the oil spills, causing cancers and bacterial diseases like cholera and hepatitis.